 The proposed Kensington Expressway Project seeks to reconnect communities along the Humboldt Parkway, with each direction of traffic separated by a park.
-The tunnel roof would accommodate a minimum of 3'-6" depth of special organic soil to support growth of trees of a similar species as the original parkway.
-In addition, there would be an additional approximate O'-6" of depth provided for a drainage layer, waterproofing, and insulation over the tunnel cap.
+The tunnel roof would accommodate a minimum of 3'-0" (preliminary design is based on 3'-6" depth of fill) depth of special organic soil to support growth of trees.
+In addition, there would be an additional approximate 6" of depth provided for a drainage layer, waterproofing, and insulation over the tunnel cap.
 In the case of an arch structure, a reduced soil depth would be permitted at the crown of the arch to minimize the impact to the overall tunnel depth and associated soil and rock removal limits.
-The minimum permissible overburden at the crown of the arch would be 2'-6" of soil and 6" for drainage and insulation.
+The minimum permissible overburden at the crown of the arch would be 3'-0" total, to include 2'-6" of soil and 6" for drainage and insulation.